wso2/docs-is/en/docs/setup/migrating-preparing-for-migration.md

 ### SCIM2 roles.default claim returns roles and groups claim return groups

-Previously the roles.default claim in SCIM2 returned both groups and roles as it was mapped to the wso2.roles claim.
-Going forward it is mapped to the wso2.roles claim, where only roles are returned.
+Previously, the roles.default claim in SCIM2 returned both groups and roles as it was mapped to the wso2.roles claim.
+Going forward, it is mapped to the wso2.roles claim, where only roles are returned.
 In order to get groups, `urn:ietf:params:scim:schemas:core:2.0:User:groups` claim should be used instead since with this improvement it is returning groups as intended.

 ### Groups and roles in SCIM2 user response

-Previously users and roles in the SCIM2 user response returned as a comma separated single entity.
+Previously users and roles in the SCIM2 user response returned as a single comma-separated entity.
 However, that has been changed, and now they return as separate complex entities.
 We recommend modifying clients that consume this response.